-Katie Schaag is a scholar, poet, playwright, and multimedia artist working at the interstices of text, performance, digital media, and installation.
+As a poet, playwright, and multimedia artist, I work at the interstices of text, performance, digital media, and installation.
 I am the author of the poetry chapbook The Infinite Woman (Greying Ghost, 2021) and the web app The Infinite Woman (Angular, 2019).
-I have performed and exhibited at Madison Museum of Contemporary Art, Chazen Museum of Art, Woman Made Gallery (Chicago, IL), Darling Foundry (Montréal, Québec), Stanford University, School of the Art Institute of Chicago, University of Paris-Sorbonne, Little Berlin (Philadelphia, PA), Co-Prosperity Sphere (Chicago), Commonwealth Gallery (Madison), University of Tennessee Downtown Gallery (Knoxville, TN), Mess Hall (Chicago), Madison Public Library Central Branch, Herron Galleries (Indianapolis, IN), and i^3 Hypermedia (Chicago).
-Her writing has been published by Ugly Ducking Presse (Brooklyn, NY), Metatron (Montréal, Québec), Rabbit Catastrophe Press (Lexington, KY), Requited Journal (Chicago, IL), Word For/Word (Weston, WV), and Nat.
-Brut (Dallas, TX), and her plays have been staged at Hemsley Theatre (Madison, WI).
+I have performed and exhibited at Madison Museum of Contemporary Art, Chazen Museum of Art, Woman Made Gallery (Chicago, IL), Darling Foundry (Montréal, Québec), Stanford University, School of the Art Institute of Chicago, University of Paris-Sorbonne, Little Berlin (Philadelphia, PA), Co-Prosperity Sphere (Chicago), Commonwealth Gallery (Madison), University of Tennessee Downtown Gallery (Knoxville, TN), Mess Hall (Chicago), Madison Public Library Central Branch, Herron Galleries (Indianapolis, IN), Arts + Literature Laboratory (Madison), and i^3 Hypermedia (Chicago).
+My writing has been published by Ugly Ducking Presse (Brooklyn, NY), Metatron (Montréal, Québec), Rabbit Catastrophe Press (Lexington, KY), Oxeye Press (Madison, WI), Requited Journal (Chicago, IL), Word For/Word (Weston, WV), and Nat.
+Brut (Dallas, TX), and my plays have been staged at Hemsley Theatre (Madison, WI).
 In addition to my solo art practice I have a collaborative practice with SALYER + SCHAAG, with whom I have exhibited and performed widely.
 Our social practice project Performing MMoCA was selected for the Madison Museum of Contemporary Art (MMoCA)’s 2016 Wisconsin Triennial exhibition.

-She co-founded the Art + Scholarship Borghesi-Mellon Workshop and the Madison Performance Philosophy Collective, with whom she co-curated a series of Theory-Practice Collaboratory workshops, a series of events with visiting artists, and two symposia, MAD THEORY and MAD THEORY 2.
-She has also co-convened experimental roundtables at PSi and M/MLA exploring intersections of scholarly inquiry and creative practice.
-She is a consultant at DesignLab, a transmedia storytelling center founded by Jon McKenzie, where she helps students and faculty develop creative teaching and research methodologies in digital composition and remediation.
+I co-founded the Art + Scholarship Borghesi-Mellon Workshop and the Madison Performance Philosophy Collective, with whom I co-curated a series of Theory-Practice Collaboratory workshops, a series of events with visiting artists, and two public symposia, MAD THEORY and MAD THEORY 2.
+I have also co-convened experimental roundtables at PSi (Performance Studies International) and M/MLA (Midwest Modern Language Association) exploring intersections of scholarly inquiry and creative practice.
+As a Humanities Without Walls National Fellow, I continue to explore ways to collaborate with multiple publics.